Students studying under Squirrel Hall, a wooden structure in the grounds of The King Alfred School

 This heartfelt conversation takes place in Richard’s home, offering a personal glimpse into his journey from student to successful director and the enduring influence of his school days.

-In this episode, Helen Craig (OA 1950), renowned for her work on the Angelina Ballerina children’s book series, reflects on her school days and the major influences that shaped her artistic career.
+In this episode, Helen Craig, renowned for her work on the Angelina Ballerina children’s book series, reflects on her school days and the major influences that shaped her artistic career.

 This detailed narrative offers a deeper dive into Craig’s educational experiences, the challenges she faced, and the inspirations she drew which set the foundation for her future work.